-In summary, these reports inform us that between 1995 to 2014 Lake Manitou has 4 feet less water clarity when looking into the water.
+In summary, the CLMP reports inform us that between 1995 to 2017 lake Manitou has 4 feet less water clarity when looking into the water.

 The earlier lake studies and current lake water monitoring data confirm that Lake Manitou has elevated phosphorus levels, much higher than many other Michigan lakes that test for phosphorus.
 Phosphorus is the fuel for algae blooms and aquatic plant growth.

-E. Coli water testing began in 2016 at In-lake shorelines and at water inlets to Lake Manitou.
-The Hardy Jennings drain water inlet at Waugh road is identified as carrying concentrations of animal and human E. Coli which are elevated in concentrations during times of high volume water flow.
+E. coli water testing began in 2016 at In-lake shorelines and at water inlets to Lake Manitou.
+The Hardy Jennings drain inlet at Waugh road is identified as carrying concentrations of animal and human E. Coli.
+The concentrations are elevated during times of high volume water flow.
 The drain is also a source of high concentrations of phosphorus and soil sediment that enters the lake.
 Efforts are being undertaken to identify the sources and to mitigate these pollutants.